The Other Guys (University of St Andrews): 2019

 In December 2019, the group performed at Huawei's Charity Christmas Concert in support of the NSPCC.
 The group performed at the Royal Festival Hall, London alongside the Royal Philharmonic Orchestra and Russell Watson.
 In January 2020, the group embarked on their UK tour visiting cities across the country.

+2020

+The group visited Downside School in January 2020, where member of the group Felix Hobbs was an alumnus.
+The group helped raise money for the charity Netball For All an initiative in Malawi to support girls and young women through education, by providing them with the skills and confidence gained through sport.

+In March 2020, the group took part in the Scottish A Capella Championships in Edinburgh, placing 2nd and winning the prize for best choreography.

+2021

+In October 2021, The Other Guys were asked to perform at an evening reception in connection with the COP 26 Summit in Glasgow, Scotland.
+The group performed 'What a Wonderful World','The Parting Glass', and 'Hey Ya!'.
+The music choice was described by the group as "a result of balancing entertainment and appropriateness".

+In November 2021, the group performed at the sold out St Andrews' University Christmas Ball event where their performance was reported to have 'unsurprisingly' drawn the crowd from the main room to the marquee in which they performed.

 2022

 TOG competed in Aberdeen for the Scottish A Capella Championships (SACC).
 The group won SACC, achieving the title 'Scotland's Premiere A-Capella Group'.
 They also garnered prizes for best choreography, and best vocal percussion.